BIBSYSDEV/NVA-deploy/README.md

   * if the resource is already deployed; update version in the template
   * if it is a new resource, copy the SAM resource from available appications in SAR
-  * if the resource is to be underployed, remove it from the template
+  * if the resource is to be undeployed, remove it from the template

   Update the parent stack with the template.
 Done!